Here’s a blog that documents what I’m learning about knowledge graphs & LLMs.

 I have specific interests & objectives re: AI.

-I work in healthcare, and standard LLMs simply aren’t going to cut it from a quality perspective.
+My day job is in healthcare, and standard LLMs simply aren’t going to cut it from a quality perspective.
 When it comes to generative AI in heatlhcare, an AI tool’s output needs to be both verifiable (meaning it meets your requirements, including requirements for truthfulness and reliability) and validatable (meaning it meets your user’s needs).

-Hence my interest in the combination of LLMs and knowledge graphs, or what Microsoft and others are calling “GraphRAG.”
+Hence my particular interest in the combination of LLMs and knowledge graphs, or what Microsoft and others are calling “GraphRAG.”

 To join in the fun, see what I’m currently up to, and get some sense of where I’m heading next, check out the roadmap.